• Skip to primary navigation

 “The inside of the temple was cedar, carved with gourds and open flowers.
 Everything was cedar; no stone was to be seen.”

-In this verse, the Bible talks about the flowers as decorations.
+In this verse, the Bible talks about flowers as decorations.
 It describes the first temple decorated with flowers, where the Israelites encountered God.
 Due to this, it became the most sacred place on Earth.
 We may include this verse in our prayer when giving praise to the Kingdom of God.

 Nahum 1:4